eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This element allows setting the SO\_DONTROUTE option for outgoing packets, to bypass the local routing tables.
+This element allows setting the SO\_DONTROUTE option for outgoing packets to bypass the local routing tables.
 This is generally useful only when the routing tables cannot be trusted, which is highly unusual.

 The default value is: "false".